 - Social media on average occupies 4-5 hours of each user’s time per day;

 - Social media like WeChat offers a chance to target audience regularly with newsletters;

 - Platforms like Weibo, Douyin give a chance to influence targeted audience more precisely involving KOL (Chinese influencers) focused on the furniture market;

 - Social media account for most of trends set in the furniture market.

 When will it start working for you?

-Furniture market in China is vast and it will not allow anyone without proper name here.
+The furniture market in China is vast and it will not allow anyone without a proper name here.

-All the above mentioned actions give access to the market however that is a process which takes more time than just opening a store.
+All the above-mentioned actions give access to the market however that is a process that takes more time than just opening a store.

 We know how to do it for you.